Welding Cast Iron for Beginners: Types, Processes, Steps

 Weldpundit has a detailed guide on how to stick weld cast iron.

 Pure nickel rods contain a large amount of nickel, at least 90%.
 Their official name is ENi-CI (Nickel-Cast Iron), but you might find them as ENi99.

-The advantage of ENi-CI rods is that they offer weld metal that doesn’t combine with carbon.
-It remains soft, ductile, and is very machinable.
+Their advantage is offering weld metal that doesn’t combine with carbon.
+It remains soft, ductile, and machinable.
 This is important if you want, for example, to drill a hole to reattach the casting.
 Finally, with these rods, you can have the least amount of preheating.

 But, ENi-CI rods are the most expensive and suitable for single-pass welds of thin to medium welds.

 Nickel-iron rods contain 55% nickel and a high amount of iron, around 40%.
 Their official name is ENiFe-CI, but you might find them as ENi55.

 ENiFe-CI rods are the best overall rods for cast iron.
 Their weld metal has high tensile strength and ductility.
 They are machinable depending on how much carbon the weld metal will absorb.
 These rods are very versatile and can weld:

 - Old castings that have lost part of their strength.